Skip to Content

 The Community Paediatrics Section established the Distinguished Community Paediatrician Award in 1999 to recognize a colleague(s) who has demonstrated a significant contribution to the field of community paediatrics.

-Current recipient(s): Dr. Peter Wong
+Current recipient(s): Dr. Kirsten Miller

 Nominations